esferatec/ec-luart-widgetmanager/README.md

 WidgetManager() -> object
 ```

-The code above initializes a new instance of the widget manager object.
-It returns the newly created object.
+Initializes a new widget manager instance.

 ## Method - add